Go to Dictionary

 Submissions should normally be in electronic form and sent as an email attachment.
-(Articles by authors who do not have access to a computer may sent them in manuscript form for assessment) The preferred format is Microsoft Word, Times New Roman typeface, 12 point font size, lines double-spaced throughout.
+The preferred format is Microsoft Word, Times New Roman typeface, 11 point font size, lines double-spaced throughout.
+Margins should be at least 2.54 cm (1 inch) on all sides.

 Paragraphs may have a set indent or be indented with ONE tab.
 Please do not use extra line space between paragraphs – NEVER with a manual return.